Together-Java/ModernJava/src/integers_ii/base_16_integer_literals.md

 [^everything]: Okay to be real with you, every number system is a base 10 system.
 Even if what you call "10" is what we would call "sixteen", you always wrap around your base when you write "10."
-If that doesn't make sense it doesn't matter, but its fascinating to me.
+If that doesn't make sense it doesn't matter, but it's fascinating to me.